c0rp-aubakirov/stairs/README.md

 Project started on August 6.

-I promised to send solution of the problem not later than August 8 that is why I'm sending what I have right now.

 The task is done, two algorithms implemented.
-The problem is that both algorithm do wrong calculations in some cases :-).
+The problem is that one of the algorithms do wrong calculations in some cases :-).

-I'm still working on solution of this problem, however the other part of the project is finished.
+I'm still working on solution of drawing Stairs using JS, however the other part of the project is finished.

-Why I'm sending project, with partially working solution?
-1. Because I'm promised to send it not later than August 8
-2. Because I understand that this is technical interview, and algorithm is not as important as other part of the project
-3. Because there is always tradeoff between business and coding

 #Requirements

 For linux you need

 1. Docker
+2. JDK1.8

 In order to run on Windows you need: